ForgeRock/forgeops/README.md

 * Knowledge of Kubernetes and Helm is assumed.
 Please read the [helm documentation](https://github.com/kubernetes/helm/blob/master/docs/index.md) before proceeding.
 * This assumes minikube is running (8G of RAM), and helm and kubectl are installed.
-* See bin/setup.sh for a sample setup script
+* See bin/setup.sh for a sample setup script.

 ```sh